The Role of Certified Nurse-Midwives

-Nurse-midwives are licensed LPNs or RNs that have attained additional certification in midwifery.
-Whether they obtain their education through online RN programs or other traditional nursing programs, nurse-midwives are equipped to help pregnant women before, during, and after pregnancy.
+Certified nurse-midwives are licensed LPNs or RNs that have attained additional certification in midwifery and are equipped with the knowledge and skills to help pregnant women before, during, and after pregnancy.

-Those who serve in nurse jobs as nurse-midwives are able to offer primary pregnancy care to women who are in a low-risk pregnancy.
+Nurse-midwives are able to offer primary pregnancy care to women who have a low-risk pregnancy.
 They also work with obstetricians and gynecologists to care for women who have riskier pregnancies or who are facing the threat of pregnancy complications.
 Physicians who practice gynecology value the input of those who have chosen midwifery as a nursing career, so nurse-midwives generally have an easier time getting a job with an OB-GYN or in the labor-and-delivery ward of a local hospital than those who have graduated from nursing programs without studying midwifery.

-In addition to caring for pregnant women and helping to deliver babies, nurse-midwives who have graduated from online nursing programs or more traditional nursing schools also attain the skills needed to help women with gynecological problems, sexual health, and other related matters.
+In addition to caring for pregnant women and helping to deliver babies, nurse-midwives who have graduated from a nurse-midwife program also attain the skills needed to help women with gynecological problems, sexual health, and other related matters.
 In fact, it is increasingly common for nurse-midwives to be the primary individuals who provide gynecological care, especially when they are also certified nurse practitioners.

-In addition to this educational background, a certified nurse-midwife must pass the test administered by the American Midwifery Certification board.
-Like the NCLEX, this midwifery certification exam proves that the student is ready and able to serve well in a nursing career that is focused on the care of pregnant women.
-It should be taken only after the student has studied long and hard for nurse-midwifery certification.
+At this point, an individual can enter either a Nurse-Midwife Education program or a direct entry program.
+Finally, he or she can become certified by the American College of Nurse-Midwives Certification Council (ACNM) or a similar organization.
+This midwifery certification exam proves that the student is ready and able to serve well in a nursing career that is focused on the care of pregnant women.

 The overall shortage of nurses in the United States means that job prospects for certified nurse-midwives remain excellent.
 A drive to lower healthcare costs in the country will also guarantee that nurse-midwives can find employment in the foreseeable future.
 It is generally less expensive for hospitals and insurance companies to care for patients using nurses than it is to use medical doctors, and this is particularly true in the area of obstetrics and gynecology.
 Nursing occupations in this field, therefore, are abundant, and they will continue to be so as the cost of healthcare increases.